facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

 default, MagicLink has provided a list of exclusions for each provider to avoid treating such links as a user name or repository name.
 You can override them and add more via the option [`shortener_user_exclude`](#user-excludes).

-!!! new "New 7.0"
+/// new | New 7.0
 MagicLink added user name and repository name link shortening along.
+///

 ## CSS